Who can book a test?

 PCR-Test The PCR test is a standard procedure in the diagnosis of viruses.
 The test is based on the so-called polymerase chain reaction.
 The genetic material of the virus is multiplied.
 This makes it possible to detect viruses even if only a few pathogens are present.
 The PCR test is considered the gold standard among the corona tests.

 PCR Test (Lab) - Next Morning for a test result the next morning by 10:00*,

 PCR Test (Lab) - Next Day for a test result by the end of the following day*,

 PCR Rapid Test for a test result from 30 min*.
-Attention: This test is not evaluated in the laboratory, but in the test stations themselves.
+Attention: This test is not evaluated in the laboratory, but in the test stations with a laboratory device.
+You will find exact information on the evaluation time on the location pages.

 Antigen Rapid test Here, not the genetic material of the virus is detected, but protein fragments (proteins) from the envelope of the virus.
 The rapid tests for SARS-CoV-2 detect certain proteins of the SARS-CoV-2 coronavirus in the mucous membranes of the respiratory tract in the event of infection.
 Rapid antigen tests can detect the different viral variants of the SARS-CoV-2 coronavirus similarly well.
 The rapid antigen test is less sensitive than a PCR test.
 This means that a larger amount of virus is needed for a positive result to be indicated.
 For example, if only a few viruses are present shortly after an infection, the rapid antigen test can still be negative, even though the person tested is infected.

 How do I book an appointment?

 After you have found out which test you need, select the location near you, the respective test, the desired date and time.
 Then fill in all the requested input fields, making sure to provide correct information, as this is often where the first mistakes creep in.
 Appointments, especially the prescribed PCR laboratory test, can also be booked at short notice.

 What is the test procedure?